Fitness to practise (FTP) procedures

 The GMC has power to issue warnings.
 It may do so where it decides the allegations don't justify referral to an FTP tribunal, but there is evidence to suggest the doctor's behaviour or performance has fallen below acceptable standards and warrants formal censure.

-The doctor will be invited to give comments for the GMC to consider before it decides whether to issue a warning, and on what terms.
-Where the doctor chooses not to comment or does not dispute the allegations, and is taken to have accepted the warning, two case examiners may agree a warning is appropriate.
+The doctor will be invited to give comments for the GMC to consider before it decides whether to issue a warning and under what terms.
+If the doctor chooses not to comment or does not dispute the allegations, and is assumed to have accepted the warning, two case examiners may agree a warning is appropriate.

 The complaint will proceed to an oral hearing of the investigation committee if: